penglezos/raphael/README.md

 ```
 - NFC icon on status bar (when enabled)
 - Burn-in icon protection
-- Battery saver behavior as seen on AOSP
 - Blur toggle moved to Display section
 ```